Events Calendar

 Radio Programming for Soarers

 As I have recently (2009) returned to RC Soaring after a 23 years absence, the most difficult part of my comeback has been understanding how to program a radio.
 In 1986 the radio had 6 or 7 channels of which 2 or three were on sliders or toggles and mixing was done in the aircraft using a mechanical mixer.
-It certainly has been challenging and would have taken me much longer to understand were it not for the exceptional work many experienced modellers have done in writing manuals on the subject.
+It certainly has been challenging for me and would have taken much longer to understand were it not for the exceptional work many experienced modellers have done in writing manuals on the subject.
 Our own Buzzard – Rick Eckel wrote a very comprehensive manual on the nuances of the JR 388 in 1994 and the content (being still relevant) can be read on one of these sub pages.

 Gordon Buckland